 - First aid kit–hopefully you won’t need it, but it’s always better to be safe than sorry.
 Particularly if you’re going somewhere you’ve never been and so you aren’t sure what their convenience store situation might be.
 And make sure the nail clippers are in there!

-- Pump & accessories–if you need it
+- Pump and accessories–if you need it

-- Whatever sleeping mechanism your baby sleeps in
+- Whatever sleeping mechanism your baby sleeps in (I personally love this

 - Your baby carrier or stroller